-3. Communications with Chambers
+4. Communications with Chambers

-A. Initial Pretrial Conference.
-Upon assignment of a criminal case to Judge Furman, the Assistant United States Attorney shall immediately email Chambers (Furman_NYSDChambers@nysd.uscourts.gov) to arrange for a prompt conference/arraignment.
-In the email, the Assistant United States Attorney shall include (1) the name of the defendant(s); (2) defense counsel's name and contact information; (2) whether the defendant(s) is/are detained (and, if so, the relevant defendant's Reg.
-No.) or bailed; (3) whether any defendant requires an interpreter (and, if so, the relevant language); and (4) any other pertinent information.
-In addition, the Assistant United States Attorney shall attach to the email PDFs of the indictment and the criminal complaint, if one exists.
+- A. Initial Pretrial Conference.
+Upon assignment of a criminal case to Judge Subramanian, the Assistant United States Attorney shall immediately email Chambers to arrange for a prompt conference/arraignment.
+In the email, the Assistant United States Attorney shall include: (1) the name of the defendant(s); (2) defense counsel's name and contact information; (3) whether the defendant(s) is/are detained (and, if so, the relevant defendant's Reg.
+No.) or bailed; (4) whether any defendant requires an interpreter (and, if so, the relevant language); and (5) any other pertinent information.
+In addition, the Assistant United States Attorney shall attach to the email PDFs of the indictment and the criminal complaint if they exist. - B. Telephone Calls.
+Any other communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with Paragraphs 4(C) and 6(A).
+For questions that cannot be answered by reference to these Rules, or for urgent matters requiring immediate attention, call the Courtroom Deputy at (212) 805-0238.

-- B. Telephone Calls.
-Any other communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with Paragraphs 3(C) and 5(A).
-For questions that cannot be answered by reference to these Rules or for urgent matters requiring immediate attention, call Alexandra Smallman, Courtroom Deputy, at (212) 805-0282. - C. Letters.
+C. Letters.
 Except for matters requiring immediate attention or as otherwise provided below, communications with the Court should be by letter filed on ECF.
-Letters seeking relief, including requests for extensions, adjournments, or bail modification, should be filed on ECF as letter-motions in accordance with Paragraph 5(A) below, not as ordinary letters.
+Letters seeking relief, including requests for extensions, adjournments, or bail modification, should be filed on ECF as letter-motions in accordance with Paragraph 6(A) below, not as ordinary letters.

-Any letter to be filed under seal or containing sensitive or confidential information may be e-mailed as a text-searchable .pdf attachment to the Court (Furman_NYSDChambers@nysd.uscourts.gov) with a copy simultaneously delivered to all counsel (unless the submission is being made ex parte).
-Any such e-mail shall state clearly in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the contents of the letter.
-Parties shall not include substantive communications in the body of the e-mail; such communications shall be included only in the letter itself.
+Any letter to be filed under seal or containing sensitive or confidential information may be emailed as a text-searchable PDF attachment to the Court with a copy simultaneously delivered to all counsel (unless the submission is being made ex parte).
+Any such email shall state clearly in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the contents of the letter.
+Parties shall not include substantive communications in the body of the email; such communications shall be included only in the letter itself.

-Whether filed electronically or not, letters (together with any related exhibits) may not exceed ten pages in length.
-Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly filed document).
+Whether filed electronically or not, letters (together with any related exhibits) may not exceed 10 pages in length.

 D. Requests for Adjournments or Extensions of Time.
-All requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions in accordance with Paragraphs 3(C) and 5(A), not as ordinary letters.
-(If a request contains sensitive or confidential information, it may be submitted by e-mail in lieu of being filed electronically.)
+All requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions in accordance with Paragraph 6(A), not as ordinary letters.
+(If a request contains sensitive or confidential information, it may be submitted by email in lieu of being filed electronically.)
 The letter-motion must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; (4) the reason for the extension or adjournment; (5) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; and (6) the date of the parties' next scheduled appearance before the Court.
-If a party seeks an exclusion of time under the Speedy Trial Act, 18 U.S.C. § 3161, the party should submit to the Court by e-mail (Furman NYSDChambers@nysd.uscourts.gov) a proposed order (in Microsoft Word format) along with its request for adjournment or extension.
+If a party seeks an exclusion of time under the Speedy Trial Act, 18 U.S.C. § 3161, the party should submit to the Court by email a proposed order (in Microsoft Word format) along with its request for adjournment or extension.

-Absent an emergency, any request for extension or adjournment shall be made at least 48 hours prior to the deadline or scheduled appearance and any request for adjournment of sentencing shall be made at least 72 hours prior to the scheduled proceeding.
-Requests for extensions will ordinarily be denied if made after the expiration of the original deadline.
+Absent an emergency, any request for extension or adjournment shall be made at least 48 hours prior to the deadline or scheduled appearance, and any request for adjournment of sentencing shall be made at least 72 hours prior to the scheduled proceeding.
+Requests for extensions will ordinarily be denied if made after the deadlines for extension or adjournment requests specified in this Paragraph.